Skip to main content

 See an example

-When the keynote landed 40 minutes late, I swapped the sponsor segment forward, had A/V reset cues, and shifted coffee service to keep the room moving.
-We stayed inside venue curfew and sponsors got their promised time.
+When the keynote arrived 40 minutes late, I moved the sponsor segment forward, had A/V reset cues, and shifted coffee service to keep the event moving.
+We stayed within the venue curfew, and sponsors received their promised time.

 4. Match your tools to their workflow

-Name the planning stack only if you used it.
-Choose 2-3 tools that match the role (Cvent, Asana, Google Sheets) and show where they fit: registration, task tracking, budget, vendor comms.
+Mention the planning tools only if you have actually used them.
+Choose 2-3 tools relevant to the role (such as Cvent, Asana, or Google Sheets) and explain how you used them, whether for registration, task tracking, budgeting, or vendor communication.

 See an example

-I tracked budget and change orders in Google Sheets, ran tasks in Asana by owner and due date, and kept one vendor recap email after each call.
-The result was fewer surprises during load-in and faster approvals.
+I tracked budgets and change orders in Google Sheets, managed tasks in Asana by owner and due date, and sent a single vendor recap email after each call.
+This led to fewer surprises during load-in and faster approvals.

 5. Close with a next step that fits this job

-Close by offering something concrete: a run-of-show, budget tracker, or post-event report format.
-It signals you work from templates and checklists, not vibes, and it invites a real conversation.
+Close by offering something concrete, such as a run-of-show, budget tracker, or post-event report format.
+This shows you work from templates and checklists, not just intuition, and invites a real conversation.

 See an example

-If helpful, I can bring a one-page run-of-show for a [Client Dinner] and a budget tracker that shows how I handle change orders.
-Then we can map that process to your 2026 calendar and venues.
+If helpful, I can bring a one-page run-of-show for a [Client Dinner] and a budget tracker to demonstrate how I handle change orders.
+Together, we can map that process to your 2026 calendar and venues.

 Keyword Radar: What Event Planner Recruiters Scan For